Agoric/documentation/main/getting-started/intro-zoe.md

 ## Using an example Zoe smart contract

-Let's imagine that our friend Alice has sent a `Zoe invitation` to [our wallet](/wallet-api.md).
-This invitation will let us join Alice's running contract instance in a particular role.
-Without an invitation, we are not able to join.
+Let's imagine your friend Alice has sent you a `Zoe invitation` for a contract instance to your [wallet](/wallet-api.md).
+You must have a Zoe invitation to a specific contract instance to join and participate in it.

 Compare this to a smart contract on Ethereum.
 On Ethereum, the smart contract developer must guard against malicious calls and store an